Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

  Now we need to install the projects modules.
 The node modules and their versions are defined inside the package.json file.
 Open up a Cli and navigate to the root folder of the project and type 'npm install' to install.
- If you get any errors try to create a folder name it 'node_modules'.
-This will be filled with all the modules needed to run the applicaiton which is reffered to in package.json.
+ If you get any errors:
+ 1. Try to create a folder and name it 'node_modules'.This will be filled with all the modules needed to run the applicaiton which is reffered to in package.json.
+ 2. Try to delete packa-Lock file and install again.

  Once finished run "npm run dev" and go to localhost:8080 on a browser.